bionet/ted.python/docs/source/index.rst

 toolbox is also available from the Bionet Group's `code repository page
 <http://bionet.github.io/>`_.

+Additional algorithms for encoding and decoding video signals implemented in Python are available in the `Video Time Encoding and Decoding Toolkit
+<vtem.rtfd.org>`_.

 To get started using the toolbox, go to the :doc:`installation <install>` page and try running the demos.
 Check out the :doc:`overview <overview>` page for a high-level introduction to time encoding and decoding concepts.